beefboard/rump/README.md

 Beefboard's backend api gateway and auth service

+## Specifcation

+>Build a local news site where users can log in an post local news and events (including photos).
+As the items are added an email is sent to the site admin to approve them.
+Once approved they are displayed in a chronological list for people to browse.
+Users can then rate the items/journalist.
+Admin can flag/pin posts to force them to be displayed in a prominent location.

+- User login
+- Make post including photos
+- Posts require admin approval
+- Posts displayed in chronological order
+- Posts can be up/downvoted
+- Admin can pin posts to top

 ## About
 Sitting at the front of beefboard's backend API, rump is used as a gateway and authentication service.
 This service can identifiy users based on the given